The same flexibility that makes EC2 appealing can also make it complex, confusing, and unnecessarily costly.

 It’s a downward spiral that no company wants to experience.
 You can avoid that with intelligent tools, like CloudZero Advisor.

-CloudZero Advisor is a free tool that offers recommendations on the best Amazon EC2 instances for a specific workload by compute instance, pricing, name, release date, architecture, region, compute capacity, and more filters.
+CloudZero Advisor is a free tool that provides recommendations on the best Amazon EC2 instances for a specific workload, based on compute instance type, pricing, name, release date, architecture, region, compute capacity, and additional filters.
 You can even add a custom filter for even more personalized results.